Derby Diary #4

 We were aiming for a water well that was marked on the map, thinking we could water our horses there and hopefully there would be a family nearby to take us in.
 There was a collection of gers on top of a hill close to the well, and Mike headed up with his note (a request for hospitality translated into Mongolian) to see if our large group could stay.
 The young woman began jumping up and down with excitement about the prospect of guests and sent her husband into town to get supplies for dinner.
 We grazed and watered our horses and then put them in the small, convenient corral behind the ger.
 My good citizen of a horse even let me hobble him with zero fuss or kicks aimed at my head.

-When it was time to go to bed, she motioned to us that she, her husband and their 1-year-old daughter would sleep in their van and we could sleep in the ger, an offer which we adamantly refused.
+When it was time to go to bed, she motioned to us that she, her husband and their 1 year old daughter would sleep in their van and we could sleep in the ger, an offer which we adamantly refused.
 We happily rolled out our sleeping bags outside, doing our best to avoid piles of goat poop.
-It was easily my favorite night of the whole Derby.
+It was easily my favourite night of the whole Derby.
 I had a good horse, a full belly and fell asleep to countless shooting stars in the clear night sky.

 One of the things that struck me the most about Mongolia was how, time and time again, the Mongolian people came to our rescue with a true willingness to help total strangers.
 Where else in the world could you walk up to someone’s house, not speak the language, look totally different and know that without a doubt, they would gladly take you in, feed you, feed your horses, and let you sleep under the same roof?
 It’s truly magical.”